Settings

 Where Dictato stores your transcriptions and config

-Dictato writes everything to regular folders on your Mac — nothing is locked in a proprietary database.
+Dictato writes everything to regular folders on your Mac, with no proprietary database.
 Settings are in Settings → Folders.

 Markdown folder